SheCodesAustralia/workshopcontent/content/html_and_css/8_css_properties/7_advanced_properties.md

 We could also add some shadows to make some elements feel as though they are lifted from the page.

-Try adding a shadown to the `h1` text:
+Try adding a shadow to the `h1` text:

 ```diff
 h1 {